-The Chartists were a social movement, pressurising for political change; they believed that the 1832 Reform Act had not gone far enough and demanded more radical changes: a vote for all men over 21, secret ballot, payments for MPs, no property qualifications for MPs and annual Parliaments (a vote for a new government every year).
+The Chartists were a social movement, pressurising for political change; they believed that the 1832 Reform Act had not gone far enough and demanded more radical changes: a vote for all men over 21, secret voting, payments for MPs, no property qualifications for MPs and annual Parliaments (a vote for a new government every year).

 The Chartists made this list of demands in their 'Peoples' Charter' in 1838 - a bit like Magna Carta, which meant 'Great Charter.'
 The Chartists spread their message widely through the use of newspapers such as the Northern Star and through petitions, which were sent to the government, demanding change.
 Though these petitions gained millions of votes, they were all rejected by Parliament.
 The main problem with the Chartist movement was that it was divided within; some (including their leader Feargus O'Connor) believed in using violence to achieve their aims, whereas others (such as William Lovett) favoured persuasion and protest.
 In the mid-1850s there was an economic upturn in Britain, and the popularity of the Chartists decreased.
-Though none of their aims were achieved in their lifetime, annual Parliaments is the only aim that has not yet been introduced in Britain.